OpenNebula/docs/source/installation_and_configuration/large-scale_deployment/scalability.rst

 The core is able to paginate some pool answers.
 This makes the memory consumption decrease, and in some cases makes the parsing faster.
 By default the pagination value is 2,000 objects, but it can be changed using the environment variable ``ONE_POOL_PAGE_SIZE``.
 It should be bigger than 2.
 For example, to list VMs with a page size of 5,000 we can use:

- .. prompt:: text $ auto
+ .. prompt:: bash $ auto

      $ ONE_POOL_PAGE_SIZE=5000 onevm list

 To disable pagination we can use a non numeric value:

- .. prompt:: text $ auto
+ .. prompt:: bash $ auto

      $ ONE_POOL_PAGE_SIZE=disabled onevm list